cepylka/exoplanets-system-architecture-MT/README.md

 ## Analyses of the sample

-### System architecture: masses, radii similarities
+### System architecture: planet parameters similarities

 For analysing "peas in the pod" tendency among masses and radii of adjacent planets in the system, you can create a new `.pkl` file from existing sample file `all_my_systems.pkl` by using `pairs_MRP_stellar.py`, which you can run in the terminal.